mariotavor/safeHouseSdkExampleCode/README.md

 ============

 This sample shows a simple way of getting a secure vpn connection, by using a dedicated safehouse library.
-Through simple steps, the service can be integrated.

 Permissions for the Vpn will be requested upon tapping the connect button.